Key Takeaways:

 Length of Marriage:

-This is intended only for shorter marriages.
-If you have been married for more than five years, you will have to go the more traditional divorce route.
-However, if it’s been less than five years from the day of your wedding to the date of your separation, this may be an option.
+If it’s been less than five years from the day of your wedding to the date of your separation, this may be an option.

 Children:

-If there are children involved, summary dissolution is not a possibility in your case.
-This includes both biological offspring as well as adopted children.
-If you have one on the way, that also disqualifies you.
+If you have kids, summary dissolution is not a possibility in your case.
+This includes both biological offspring and adopted children.

 Land or Buildings: